npcole/npyscreen/docs/Documentation.rst

    In other words you can pass in a list of objects of arbitrary types.
 By default, they will be displayed using *str()*, but by overriding *display_value* you can present them however you see fit.

    MultiLine also allows the user to 'filter' entries.  (bound to keys l, L, n, p by default for filter, clear filter, next and previous).
 The current implementation highlights lines that match on the screen.
 Future implementations may hide the other lines or offer a choice.
 You can control how the filter operates by overriding the filter_value method.
 This should accept an index as an argument (which looks up a line in the list .values) and should return True on a match and False otherwise.
+From version 2.0pre74, the whole filtering system can be disabled by setting that attribute *.allow_filtering* to False.
+This can also be passed in as an argument to the constructor.

 TitleMultiLine
    A titled version of the MultiLine widget.